MdSamsuzzohaShayon/nftflex/README.md

 ## **Acknowledgments**
 - OpenZeppelin for smart contract templates.
 - Chainlink for real-time price feeds.
-- The Brownie community for support and resources.
+- The ape community for support and resources.